Sugar Skull Tattoos

 Marilyn Monroe is an internationally recognized symbol of eternal beauty.

-There’s something about her that captivates people even to this day.
+There’s something about her that fascinates people even to this day.

 It’s an archetype we see over and over again in Hollywood, but Marilyn represents it best.